stIncMale/stincmale.github.io/_posts/2020-05-17-parallelism-vs-concurrency.markdown

 [Linearizability: A Correctness Condition for Concurrent Objects](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf)<span class="insignificant">&nbsp;by [Maurice P. Herlihy](https://cs.brown.edu/~mph/), [Jeannette M. Wing](http://www.cs.cmu.edu/~wing/)</span>[^2].

-We usually do not care about unordered independent actions, because independence means we can assume, that they are ordered in any order convenient for us to reason about.
+We usually do not care about unordered independent actions, because independence means we can assume, that they are ordered in any order convenient for us to reason about (this is called [linear extension](https://mathworld.wolfram.com/LinearExtension.html) or topological sorting of a directed graph).
 But we do care about the order of actions that depend on each other (e.g., the result of one action is used as an input for another action), or may affect each other in other ways (such actions are often called *conflicting*).